JesusRms1/CST438Project1/README.md

 - Gus's issues list [a link to issues](https://github.com/JesusRms1/CST438Project1/issues?q=is%3Aissue%20state%3Aclosed%20assignee%3Agusjavi)

 #### What was your role / which stories did you work on
+  My role varied throughout the project.
+I worked on signup, login, profile, settings, search, api usage, styles, and small assistance here and there.

 + What was the biggest challenge?
   + My biggest challenge throughout this would be connecting/using both styles of navigations in react-native.
 The solution is messy (nested nav), but works for the purpose of the application.
 This also includes the removal of a back up button and titles.